 Why not come and give it a go?
 This is your chance to build on what you started all those years ago .

-This group is intended for members who already have a good grasp of German grammar and who would like to continue to use their German at a higher level of communication in a relaxed and friendly atmosphere.
+These groups are intended for members who already have a reasonably good grasp of German and who would like to continue to develop their communication skills and build up confidence to talk about a wide variety of topics in a relaxed and friendly atmosphere.

-There will be a variety of texts (such as articles from the internet, extracts from novels etc.) as “prepared” input and a basis for discussion, as well as the opportunity for “free” conversation on everyday matters, current affairs, members’ interests and general issues.
+There will be texts to prepare for discussion, as well as the opportunity for “free” conversation on everyday matters, members’ interests and general issues.

 Sign Language Stage 2: